What we offer / Therapy Assistant

 When AHA support tends to be a good fit

-• Therapy goals would benefit from regular practice between OT sessions
+• Therapy goals have been identified and would benefit from regular practice

-• You'd like skills practised in real settings — home, school, or the community
+• You'd like support in real-world settings such as home, school, or the community

-• You'd value extra support during transitions, holidays, or busy periods
+• Additional support would be helpful during transitions, school holidays, or busy periods

 How it works